Do I Have a Slip and Fall Case?

 Slip and fall accidents are listed among the top causes of serious injury among all age groups.
 Injuries from a fall can range from minor bumps and bruises to traumatic brain injuries and even wrongful death.
 Older adults are especially at risk for serious and life-threatening injuries.
 When slip and fall accidents happen.
 Due to these risks, property owners and occupiers have a duty to ensure their property is reasonably safe and free from fall hazards.
 Depending on the circumstances, this means that property owners may have to routinely inspect their property and take steps to correct dangerous conditions.
 When these parties neglect their duty to secure their premises and you sustain injuries in a fall as a result, then you have grounds for a legal claim.

 Slip and fall injury cases are often particularly difficult since evidence is usually scarce.
 Property owners may quickly correct or remove the fall hazard after the accidents.
 Additionally, valuable evidence such as video footage may be erased or lost after only a few days.
 Therefore, you should always consult a San Jose slip and fall attorney as soon as possible after an accident.
 At the Law Offices of Braid Pezzaglia, we have experience negotiating favorable settlements and litigating injury cases concerning fall accidents.
-We understand how to investigate these cases and can take steps to preserve valuable evidence.
+We understand how to investigate these particular personal injury cases and can take steps to preserve valuable evidence.

 What Are Common Causes of Slip and Fall Accidents?